 4.68.
-The authorized party shall has an obligation to inform the public about the possible radiation risks (arising from operational states and accidents, including events with a very low probability of occurrence) associated with the operation of a facility or the conduct of an activity, and this obligation shall be specified in the regulations promulgated by the regulatory body, in the authorization or by other legal means.
+The authorized party shall inform the public about the possible radiation risks (arising from operational states and accidents, including events with a very low probability of occurrence) associated with the operation of a facility or the conduct of an activity.
+This obligation shall be specified in the regulations promulgated by the regulatory body, in the authorization or by other legal means.